 Know what to expect: Mortgage Brokers and Mortgage Bankers

-The biggest difference between a mortgage broker and a mortgage banker is that the latter works on behalf of a lending institution (a bank, credit union, or others) to process loans solely originated from that institution.
-There may be an assortment of loans types to choose from, but all are products of that specific lending institution.
+The main difference between a mortgage broker and a mortgage banker is that a loan officer works for a lending institution (a bank, credit union, or others) to promote and process loans only originated from the programs of that institution.
+They may be able to promote loans to fit a variety of situations, but all the loans are products of the same lender.

 Also known as a "loan representative" or "account executive," a loan officer acts of behalf of the borrower to the lending institution.
 From selecting a loan product to closing, a mortgage banker can walk the borrower through the process.
 Lending institutions compensate the loan officers with a commission or salary.

 Shopping for a mortgage loan?
 We'd be thrilled to discuss our many mortgage solutions!
 Call us at